• Skip to primary navigation

 Note: this recipe was developed on a 6 quart Instant Pot Duo Evo Plus.

-1. Set the Instant Pot to saute mode.
-While it preheats cut the pork into 2 inch cubes, then season with salt and pepper.
+1. Prep - Set the Instant Pot to saute mode.
+While it preheats, cut the pork into 2-inch cubes, then season with salt and pepper.

-2. Add 1 Tbsp of olive oil to the pot, then sear the pork on all sides until well browned.
+2. Sear - Add 1 tablespoon of olive oil to the pot, then sear the pork on all sides until well browned.
 Do this in batches to avoid overcrowding the pot.
 Transfer the seared pork chunks to a plate and set aside.

 Chunks of pork being seared in an Instant Pot.

-1. Add the onion and jalapenos (if using) to the pot and saute for 3-4 minutes until softened then turn off the Instant Pot.
+1. Cook the Veggies - Add the onion and jalapenos (if using) to the pot and saute for 3-4 minutes until softened then turn off the Instant Pot.

-2. Pour around ½ cup of the mojo sauce into the pot and scrape up any brown bits from the bottom with a wooden spoon to help prevent a burn warning.
+2. Add the Sauce - Pour around ½ cup of the mojo sauce into the pot and scrape up any brown bits from the bottom with a wooden spoon to help prevent a burn warning.
 Add the pork chunks back to the pot along with the citrus rinds and bay leaves, then pour in the remaining mojo sauce.

 Seared pork chunks with citrus and mojo sauce in an Instant Pot before pressure cooking.

-1. Lock the lid and cook on high pressure for 30 minutes, followed by a 10 minute natural pressure release.
+1. Pressure Cook - Lock the lid and cook on high pressure for 30 minutes, followed by a 10 minute natural pressure release.
 Carefully vent any remaining steam before opening the lid.

 Pork carnitas after cooking in an Instant Pot.

-1. Preheat your oven broiler with a rack in the top portion of your oven.
-Remove the pork from the Instant Pot using a slotted spoon and transfer to a sheet pan.
+1. Heat the Broiler - Preheat your oven broiler with a rack in the top portion of your oven.
+Remove the pork from the Instant Pot using a slotted spoon and transfer it to a sheet pan.
 Shred the pork by pulling in opposite directions with two forks.

-2. Add around ½ cup of the cooking liquid to the shredded pork and stir to coat the meat, then spread the meat into a thin even layer on the sheet pan.
+2. Crisp the Carnitas - Add around ½ cup of the cooking liquid to the shredded pork and stir to coat the meat, then spread the meat into a thin, even layer on the sheet pan.
 Place in the oven and broil for 3-4 minutes, then flip the meat and broil for another 3-4 minutes until the edges are well browned and crispy.
 Remove from the oven and serve.

 Close up of carnitas on a sheet pan after crisping under a broiler.